irisnet/testnets/nyancat/README.md

 ## Faucet

-Unfortunately we do not have a public faucet for nyancat, but you are welcome to ask for the money in our community
+Unfortunately we do not have a public faucet for nyancat, however you are welcome to ask for the test tokens in our validator communities: Riot English community at ??
+QQ ??

 ## Explorer